Run1e/AHK-Object-Oriented-GUIs/docs/additional.rst

    :param cls: Any variadic amount of class objects/instances.
    :return: Boolean value.

+.. function:: IndirectReferenceDelete(this)

+   This function should not be touched by the user, it's used by :class:``IndirectReferenceHolder``.

 A real world example of ``IsInstance()``

 .. code-block:: ahk